renaissance-publishing/renaissance/content/chapters/17-skills.md

 | A good description of Renaissance, provided by an early playtester, is that it is "crunchy but not mechanical"--meaning that it provides players with clear, mathematical rules for manipulating checks, but few descriptive rules for how those checks should be used (what might be called "mechanics" or "systems").
 |
 | The skill descriptions that follow are an example of this principle;
-| We describe the kinds of things that are common areas of expertise; later, in *Character Creation*, we'll tell you how to purchase ranks in these skills--which will allow you great control over what exactly your target number will be when you are required to roll a skill check.
+| We describe the kinds of things that are common areas of expertise; later, in *Character Creation*, we'll tell you how to purchase ranks in these skills — which will allow you great control over what exactly your target number will be when you are required to roll a skill check.
 | But we *don't* tell you *exactly* what each skill can be used to do, or *exactly* what kind of modifiers you're likely to encounter;
 | that's largely up to the GM and the players.
 |